Chloë Tinsley, artwork of and in our wildscapes.

 'Your painting here gives joy every day...'
 Sir Andrew Okeover, Okeover Estates

-Sarah Sands Editor of the Today Program, BBC Radio 4, on receiving her commission and seeing it for the first time: 'your work gives me such joy'.
+Sarah Sands author and previous editor of the Evening Standard and Today Program, on receiving her commission and seeing it for the first time: 'your work gives me such joy'.

 Lord Mark Poltimore, Deputy Chairman of Sothebys Europe described the work as 'striking and impactful' during the showing of the Mayfair exhibition.